 FASTER will change how you think about your body, your gear, and the world around you.
 With science on your side, you’ll make the smart calls that will make you a better, faster triathlete.

-Paperback.
+Paperback with two-color interior.
 Infographics and and illustrations throughout.

 6″ x 9″, 216 pp., $18.95, 9781937715021

 Getting a Grip: The Importance of Friction

 Feel the Flow: A triathlete’s introduction to aerodynamics

 2 The Swim

 Jumping in Head First: How the smart triathlete uses their brain on the swim